hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 This wallet will be a container for the tenant's assets (DIDs, VCs, Connections, etc.).
 The wallet seed may be provided during the wallet creation or omitted to let the Agent generate one randomly.

-If the user already have the wallet associated, the wallet creation will fail as multiple wallets per tenant is not yet allowed.
+If the user already has the wallet associated, the wallet creation will fail as multiple wallets per tenant are not yet allowed.

 ```bash
 curl -X 'POST' \